techie-mohit/Operation-Schedular-For-Hospital-Management/README.md

 A full-stack web application for hospital operation scheduling, built with Node.js (Express, MongoDB) for the backend and React (Vite, Tailwind CSS) for the frontend.
 Admins can manage doctors, patients, operation theatres, and surgeries.
 Users can register, login, and view their details.

+**Backend runs on `http://localhost:3000`** by default.
+All API endpoints are served from this address.
+The backend provides RESTful APIs for authentication, doctor/patient/OT/surgery management, and is the main data source for the frontend.

 ---

 ## Table of Contents